prof-rossetti/georgetown-opim-243-201901/projects/robo-advisor.md

 You are encouraged to use a "dotenv" approach to setting project-specific environment variables by using a file called ".env" in conjunction with [the `dotenv` package](/notes/python/packages/dotenv.md).
 If you do, the ".env" file should **absolutely not** be tracked in version control or included in your GitHub repository.

-> HINT: you may need to use a [local ".gitignore" file](https://help.github.com/articles/ignoring-files/#create-a-local-gitignore), or just don't upload the ".env" file to GitHub.
+> HINT: you may need to use a [local ".gitignore" file](https://help.github.com/articles/ignoring-files/#create-a-local-gitignore) (see "Repository Requirements" section above), or just don't upload the ".env" file to GitHub.

 ### Functionality Requirements